pierre-rouleau/pel/README.rst

     inline (as opposed to downloading it) so you can use the links quickly.
     Inside Emacs use ``<f11> <f1>`` to open the `PEL Index PDF`_ and then navigate from it, or use ``<f12> <f1>`` to open the PDF describing the major mode of the current buffer and its key bindings.
-All of these PDF files are created from a macOS Number file.
-It is located in a separate Git repo: the `pel-pdf-spreadsheet repo`_.

 - `PEL's Manual`_ describes PEL features in more details.
 See: